mchernyavskaya/dkb-url-shortener/README.md

 There are several profiles:

 * default - the configuration is specified in the [application.yaml](src/main/resources/application.yaml) file.
 * `docker` - the configuration is specified in the [application-docker.yaml](src/main/resources/application-docker.yaml) file.
 This profile is used to start everything (the application itself and the Redis instance that's required to run it) in Docker.
+The difference between the main profile and the default one is the `server.port`.
+By default, it's 8080; the docker profile has 8081.
+This is done intentionally, to be able to run both at the same time on one machine and not have to always kill the docker one to debug the main code.
 * `prod` - the configuration is specified in the [application-prod.yaml](src/main/resources/application-prod.yaml) file.
 The file that should be used to override the properties for a production instance.

 ## Q&A